SanderPaekivi/gemini-text2speech-app/README.md

 Follow these steps to get the tool running on your local machine.

-1. Clone the RepositoryOpen your terminal and clone this project from GitHub:git clone <your-repo-url>
+1. Clone the RepositoryOpen your terminal and clone this project from GitHub
-cd <your-repo-folder>
 2. Install Dependencies (recommend to use a Python virtual environment to keep your project dependencies isolated)
    * Create a virtual environment
      ```python3 -m venv venv```